 There are numerous reasons.
 First and foremost I get hundreds of emails a week.
 It is basically impossible for me to answer all of them.
 Second, almost every single question I get asked is covered somewhere on this website, the guild section videos, or the plan files.
-Third, I prioritize paying customers to the very top (Guild Members, or Plan Purchases), which is why I ask for the order number on the support form.
+Third, I prioritize paying customers to the very top (Premium Members, or Plan Purchases), which is why I ask for the order number on the support form.
 If you didn’t include an order number, resubmit your question with the order number attached.
 Finally, I can’t possibly know everything about Retropie, Raspbian, Windows, or Linux.
 If you are looking for support for those platforms, the best place to go is the support forums for those products.
 I’ll certainly try to help whenever I can!

 What is the size of the arc on one of your arcade plans?

 I get asked this constantly, even though its mentioned numerous times on the site, YouTube, and elsewhere.
 Let me be snarky for a minute.
 If I said it was 12″ for example what would you do?
 The compass you made from scraps or two nails used with a piece of string does not have measurement marks on it.
 There is no way to “set it”.
 Frankly, that’s just not how compasses work.
 I demonstrate how to set it in the Bartop Arcade video.
 Here’s another good video on understanding compasses at YouTube.
 With a little practice you’ll be a pro in no time!